openstax/jobba/README.md

 Generally-speaking, you should only enter any state once.
 Jobba only records the timestamp the first time you enter a state.

 The expection to this rule is that if call `started!` a second time, Jobba will note this as a restart.
-The current values in the status will be archived and your status will look like a brand-new started status, with the exception that the `attempt` count will be incremented.
-A restarted status can then enter `succeeded`, `failed`, or `killed` states and those timestamps will be stored.
+The current values in the status will be archived and your status will look like a `started` status, with the exception that the `attempt` count will be incremented.
+A restarted status can then enter `succeeded`, `failed`, or `killed` states and those timestamps will be stored.  `job_name` and `job_args` survive the restart.

 The `attempt` field is zero-indexed, so the first attempt is attempt `0`.